 There comes a time in everyone’s life when we need to give up some of the things we were once proficient at and perfectly capable of doing.
 Unfortunately, it can be tough to know when the time is right, especially when it comes to driving.
 Driving gives you a sense of independence and even if you’ve grown too old to do it safely, it can be tough to admit to yourself and others that you’re better off staying out from behind the wheel.
+Unfortunately, this could lead to an elderly driver car accident, which are becoming all too common in the Scottsdale, Arizona area.

 Despite the effort family and friends often put into getting a loved one to give up his or her keys, many seniors continue to drive well beyond the time it is safe for them to do so.
 There are exceptions to the rule, of course.
 Some people are able to continue driving until their final days without concern for safety, but in general, most people deal with increased driving risks as they age.